coresoftwaredesign/rummy-vision-pro-doc/README.md

 - 53 classes * 1000 ROI's per class = 53,000 ROI's, round to 54K.
 - 60/20/20 training/validation/test split gives 54K/18K/18K.
 - 90K total ROI's required.
-- At an average of 6-7 cards per image, we determine we need to generate a dataset of 13,702 images.
+- Assuming an average of 6-7 cards per image, we require a dataset of 13,702 images.

+Rummy Vision Pro - Neural Network Visualization [(SVG)](docs/images/card_vision.tflite.svg) [(PNG)](docs/images/card_vision.tflite.png)

 ## Asset Preparation

-Manually photographing and tagging thousands of training images is very labor intensive.
+It was determined manually photographing and tagging thousands of training images would be too labor intensive.
 Instead, image augmentation techniques were used to generate synthetic images for training.
 A deck of [Bicycle Rider Back Playing Cards (Poker 808)](https://bicyclecards.com/shop/bicycle-standard-index-808-playing-cards-black-10015510) were scanned, cropped, and normalized.
+Playing card scanning and preparation was one hour.

 ### Card Scanning Process

-- Place four cards on flatbed scanner, cover with black paper.
+- Four cards at a time where scanned on flatbed scanner using Photoshop.
-- Scan image via Photoshop.
-- Use File/Automate/Crop and Straighten to split and process each card.
+- Photoshop Automate/Crop and Straighten was used to split and process each card.
-- Save card with class name as PNG.
 - Raw card scan widths ranged from 739-744.
 Height ranged from 1034 to 1071.
-- Normalize cards to 741 x 1053.
-(Use Photoshop batch processing.)
+- Used Photoshop batch processing to normalized all cards to 741 x 1053.

 ![Raw CardScan](docs/images/cards_raw_scan.jpg "Raw Card Scan")